Sheridan Coakley

 Sheridan Coakley is a British interior designer and founder of the furniture company Sheridan Coakley Products (SCP).
+(Note: The abbreviation SCP is not to be confused with the SCP Foundation.)

 History

 Coakley worked as an antique dealer since the 1970s.
 In 1985, he founded Sheridan Coakley Products.
 He began selling original designs in 1986, with a glass-topped side table produced by Jasper Morrison.